-The Wall Street Journal WSJ0 and WSJ1 continuous speech recognition corpora [22] are used for training the phonological class detectors.
-Phonological detectors are trained on the training set si_tr_s_284 including 37,514 utterances using the Sound Pattern of English phonological features [16].
-For each phonological class, a 3x1024 DNN is initialized by deep belief network pre-training of [23], and trained using Kaldi toolkit [20].
+The Wall Street Journal WSJ0 and WSJ1 continuous speech recognition corpora [19] are used for training the phonological class detectors.
+Phonological detectors are trained on the training set si.tr_s_284 including 37,514 utterances using the Government Phonology (GP) phonological features [20, 21].
+For each phonological class, a 3x1024 DNN is initialized by deep belief network pre-training of [22], and trained using Kaldi toolkit.
 The DNN output is trained as either 1 or 0 if the phonological class is present or not.
 Hence, each DNN estimates the probability of occurrence of one phonological class.
 The outputs of all DNNs are concatenated to form a phonological posterior vector.

-To perform linguistic parsing experiments, the Government Phonology (GP) posteriors [17, 18] are estimated on a labeled sub-set taken from the SIWIS database [24].
+To perform prosodic event detection experiments, the GP posteriors are estimated on a labeled subset taken from the SI-WIS database [23].
 The dimension of phonological posteriors is 12 according to the GP phonological system that consists of the three basic resonance phonological primes commonly labeled as A, U, I, denoting the peripheral vowel qualities [a], [u] and [i] respectively.
 Other vowels are defined by a composition of the basic ones, such as [e] results in fusing the I and A primes.
 In addition to these 'vocalic' primes, GP proposes also the 'consonantal' primes.
 The evaluation data consists of recordings of 10 training and 3 testing English speakers.
 Each speaker reads about 25 sentences, among which 5 questions, with focus (emphasis) on one predefined word.
 The corresponding transcription for each sentence was given, with a tag on the words that the speakers were asked to emphasize.
-Hence, the goal of linguistic parsing is basically detection of emphasized segments in an utterance where the boundary of the segments are known beforehand, i.e. a top-down detection scenario.
+Hence, the goal of prosodic event detection is basically detection of emphasized segments in an utterance where the boundary of the segments are known beforehand, i.e. a top-down detection scenario.

 3.3.
-Fast kNN for Phoneme Classification
+Fast kNN for Phonetic Classification

-The cosine similarity is used in kNN search for phoneme classification [25].
+The cosine similarity is used in kNN search for phonetic classification [24].
 The value of k for exhaustive search kNN is chosen as 150; for hashing-based kNN at binary level, it is chosen as 20, and for higher levels, it is 11 using the 10-fold cross validation.
-Since AMI [19] is a very large corpus, we perform classification of a random selection of 50'000 test posteriors using the labeled development posteriors.
+We perform classification of a random selection of 50k test posteriors using the labeled development posteriors.

-The posterior representatives or hash keys are obtained at different quantization levels.
+The hash keys are obtained at different quantization levels.
 The minimum bucket size is fixed to 500, so if a hash key results in less than 500 neighborhood posteriors, it is discarded.
 For any test posterior, hashing can be implemented in a hierarchical procedure.
-The test hash keys at multiple quantization levels are obtained and compared with the available hash keys of labeled data using Jaccard distance, then the finest matched key with Jaccard distance = 0 is used to determine the bucket of neighboring posteriors.
+The test hash keys at multiple quantization levels are obtained and compared with the available hash keys of labeled data using Jaccard similarity [25], then the finest matched key with Jaccard similarity = 1 is used to determine the bucket of neighboring posteriors.
 This procedure leads to multi-level hashing (mul-h).
-Alternatively, the single level quantization codes can be used to obtain the hash keys where the bucket with the closest key (even if the Jaccard distance is greater than 0) is used for neighborhood search.
+Alternatively, the single level quantization codes are used to obtain the hash keys where the bucket with the closest key (even if the Jaccard similarity is smaller than 1) is used for neighborhood search.
 This procedure leads to single level hashing (sin-h).
-The results of kNN phoneme classification performance are listed in Table 1.
+Once the bucket of neighboring posteriors is identified, kNN is performed on continuous representations.
+The results of kNN phonetic classification performance are listed in Table 1.

-Table 1: kNN Phoneme classification using single level (sin-h) and multi-level (mul-h) quantized posterior hashing on AMI database.
+Table 1: kNN Phonetic classification accuracy using single level (sin-h) and multi-level (mul-h) quantized posterior hashing on AMI database.